sandinmyjoints/towards-100-pct-uptime-examples/pres.md

-Need a more concrete reason?
-## Pop quiz
+# Lots of things want to cause downtime

+- Database
+- Network
+- Engineer mistakes

+# It's us vs real world

+# Real world example

+- Bursts of errors in application log
+- What is happening?

-### What happens when a client makes a request and the underlying tcp connection is closed without a response?
+### What happens when
+### a client makes a request
+### and the underlying tcp connection
+### is closed without a response?

 Note:
 - If errors aren't handled correctly, user agents may resend bad requests and cause even more trouble.

 The client will open a new connection and retry.